fradeve/rusti.cc/content/2015/archlinux-texlive.rst

 :featured: no
 :lang: en
 :tags: archlinux, latex
+:headline: How to properly configure TeXLive on ArchLinux

 After some troubles with getting :span:`tlmgr|code` to work on ArchLinux, I decided to switch to a more "archist" way to handle my TeXLive installation: :span:`texlive-localmanager-git|code`.
 Few notes below.